Thou Shalt Not Be Indifferent

 - March-December 2023

-The "eleventh commandment" "Thou Shalt Not Be Indifferent" will serve as a leading motif of the series of discussions.
+The "eleventh commandment" "Thou Shalt Not Be Indifferent" invoked by Marian Turski before the gate of death went around the world.
+It will serve as a leading motif of the POLIN Museum's new podcast series.
 In it, we will strive to look at indifference from various perspectives and ponder over what it really is, and what it is not.
 Is it our attitude to the surroundings, the reality, or rather an attitude towards something, or somebody?
 What are the sources of indifference?
 What does indifference lead to, or what it may lead to?
 Is it a moral imperative of sorts, an obligation, a civilizational stamp, an internal impulse, an individual want?
 All discussions will be moderated by Karolina Wigura.

 POLIN Reading Room